 Sample CLEG Courses

-The courses below are a sample of required courses or electives you may choose as a PPL CLEG major.
-Browse the University Catalog to learn more about the courses offered in the Department of Government and the Department of Justice, Law and Society as well as other elective courses offered across the university.
+The courses below are a sample of required courses or electives you may choose as a Politics, Policy and Law (PPL) CLEG major.
+Browse the University Catalog to learn more about the courses offered in the Department of Government and the Department of Justice, Law and Criminology as well as other elective courses offered across the university.

 A course stressing basic writing techniques for unique audiences.
-Intensive practice in writing for print, web, bradcast, public communication and public service.
+Intensive practice in writing for print, web, broadcast, public communication and public service.
+View course listing here.

 This course looks at the way public relations, communications, and the media have defined the modern presidency.
 Campaigning, governing, building public opinion, addressing the nation, making news-all are built on a foundation of public relations and image making, and all are examined in this course.
 Special attention is paid to the role of the media, especially television, in shaping the presidency.
 View course listing here.

 Introduction to the basic principles of aggregate economic analysis.
 Includes measurement and determinants of national income, unemployment, inflation, economic growth, and business cycles.
 Topics also include historical perspectives, alternative approaches to economics, and current issues and controversies.
 View course listing here.

 The relationship between economic activity and the natural environment; the meaning and implications of sustainable development.
 Includes environmental protection, resource conservation, evaluation of environmental costs and benefits, and optimal management of natural resources.
 Also compares different policy approaches to regulating pollution and the exploitation of common property resources.
 View course listing here.

 This course provides an introduction to the philosophical perspective of the law.
 Issues discussed include the nature of law and judicial decision making, criminal responsibility, the justification of punishment, and the moral basis of property rights.
 View course listing here.

 JLC-309 Justice and Public Policy